Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 Bone Roll
 =========

-In *Edit* mode, you can control of the bones roll (i.e. the rotation around the Y axis of the bone).
+In *Edit mode*, you can control of the bones roll (i.e. the rotation around the Y axis of the bone).

 However, after editing the armature, or when using :term:`euler rotation`,